Exciter (band): History

 Between 1998 and 2000, the band was basically dormant with only two festival appearances in the two-year span.
 The summer of 2000 saw the release of the follow-up album to The Dark Command, Blood of Tyrants.
 The new album was heavier and more aggressive than its predecessor.
 In the fall of 2001, Bélanger left the band due to "creative differences".
 A year later Marc Charron quit, pursuing a career in the technology industry.

 At the beginning of 2003, a new line-up was announced, with Ricci and Rik Charron returning along with new vocalist Rob Degroot and new bassist Paul Champagne.
 This line-up only lasted until March 2003 when Degroot left.
 His replacement was former vocalist Jacques Bélanger.
 In 2004, Paul Champagne was released from the band.
 The band recorded their ninth studio album, New Testament, with Ricci on both guitar and bass.
 New Testament is somewhat of a compilation album of re-recorded classics from throughout the band's entire career.
 Later that year, bassist Rob "Clammy" Cohen joined the ranks.
 The year ended with the band heading out on a European tour with Swedish power metal band Steel Attack.

-Exciter participated in a number of European summer festivals in 2005, including the Tradate Iron Fest in Tradate, Italy, Bang Your Head!!! in Balingen, Germany and Metalcamp in Tolmin, Slovenia.
+Exciter participated in a number of European summer festivals in 2005, including the Tradate Iron Fest in Italy, Bang Your Head in Germany and Metalcamp in Slovenia.

-Annihilator founder Jeff Waters was able to get the rights back to most of Exciters' catalogue titles from the old labels and get them a new deal to re-release these titles.
-As well, Waters re-mastered these titles and new booklet info, including comments from the original 3 band members, as well as additional photos were added to the re-releases.
+Annihilator founder Jeff Waters was able to get the rights back to most of Exciter's catalogue titles from the old labels and get them a new deal to re-release these titles.
+As well, Waters remastered these titles and new booklet info, including comments from the original 3 band members, as well as additional photos were added to the re-releases.

 In 2006, Exciter played Keep It True VI in Lauda-Königshofen, Germany.
 Shortly thereafter, Bélanger left once again.
-An official statement from the band stated that "Due to 'differences of opinion' on many issues between Jacques and the rest of the band, he felt he could no longer continue as vocalist for EXCITER."
-This lead them to regrettably cancel upcoming shows in Europe, the USA, and Canada that they'd been working on for the summer.
-He was quickly replaced in October of that year by Kenny "Metal Mouth" Winter, from Brooklyn, New York.
+An official statement from the band stated that "Due to 'differences of opinion' on many issues between Jacques and the rest of the band, he felt he could no longer continue as vocalist for Exciter."
+This lead them to regrettably cancel upcoming shows in Europe, the US and Canada that they had been working on for the summer.
+He was quickly replaced in October of that year by Kenny "Metal Mouth" Winter from New York.